‘I’m re-imagining nature — entangled in the void of spacetime.’

 The truth is we are limited by our reality — we remain trapped on the surface of a flat universe.
 Although, we may try to ‘jazz-it-up’, over conceptualise and garner attention with meaningful issues, it is not what interests me as an artist.
 I prefer to allow expression to exist through provoking a different kind of beauty.
 To allow it to naturally manifest and contradict known assumptions.

 How can life evolve out of no information?
 Is it the void that brings you in?
 As each artwork unfolds, I ask myself these questions as I analyse each resulting mark.
-There is a different kind of sensitivity that harbours in the expressions that is different to the ‘violet’ method deployed by Lucio Fontana1.
+There is a different kind of sensitivity that harbours in the expressions that is different to the ‘violent’ method deployed by Lucio Fontana1.
 An artist who rejected the traditional constraints of painting and sculpture and embraced paradoxes, destroying physical and intellectual traditions in order to create new discoveries.
 My drill hole and saw-cut approach (quantum brushstrokes) is inspired by his ideas.

 Painting today needs possibilities, to go beyond a rehashed post-Minimalist or process-based ideas from the ’60s and ’70s, and discover a beauty that it can call its own2.